 Locate rental assistance programs as well as agencies that offer security deposit help in San Bernardino County California.
-Several non-profit organizations, government programs, and other agencies focus on preventing evictions, offering low income housing, section 8 vouchers, government grants and immediate, emergency rent help.
+Several charities, government programs, churches, or pro-bono attorneys focus on preventing evictions.
+Find low income housing, section 8 vouchers, government grants and immediate, emergency rent help.

-Low income individuals and people facing evictions have access to several programs that may be able to help them in a crisis.
+Low income individuals and people facing eviction have access to several programs that may be able to help them in a crisis.
 Thousands of local San Bernardino families qualify for rent help every year and benefit from these resources.
 However funding is limited and not everyone will qualify.
 Each charity and government organization listed below has limited funds for helping with housing, rent, moving costs or deposits and other bills.

-The non-profits and other organizations listed below administer many of the programs, and if they can’t offer emergency rental help themselves, they can often refer applicants to either government programs.
+The non-profits and other organizations listed below administer many of the programs, and if they can’t offer emergency rental or security deposit help themselves, they can often refer applicants to either government programs.
 Or there are resources such as emergency section 8 vouchers or lawyers that help low-income renters, for free.
-Find national charities for helping with bills or local resources below that can provide support.
-Call and apply for help if you are facing an eviction.
+Find national charities for helping with bills or local resources below that can provide support to tenants, the elderly, or disabled that are facing eviction or homelessness.

 San Bernardino County Transitional Assistance Department (TAD) administers a so called General Relief Program.
 What this does is it provides short term loan assistance to low income and indigent individuals and families if they need temporary housing or other aid.
 (760) 957-1401

 Housing Authority of the County of San Bernardino (HACSB) – Programs, including section 8 HUD vouchers, focus on low income individuals.
-The agency offers self-sufficiency programs, nondiscriminatory housing assistance services, and safe housing environments, and information on government rent assistance programs as well as emergency section 8.
+The agency offers self-sufficiency programs, nondiscriminatory housing assistance services, and safe housing environments.
+There is also information on government rent assistance programs as well as emergency section 8.
 The location is 715 E Brier Dr, San Bernardino, CA 92408.
 Dial (909) 890-0644.

 Homeless Coalition of San Bernardino County - Provides various forms of housing and rent assistance to the homeless and those facing eviction through partnerships with individuals and organizations (charities, public and private groups) as well as collaborating expertise in the San Bernardino area.
 There may be funds to pay the security deposit on a new low income apartments, or government grants for back rent when a family is faced with homelessness.
 They are involved in organizing resources to help the homeless.
 696 South Tippecanoe Avenue, San Bernardino, California 92415.
 Call (909) 501-0610 or 909-723-1590.

-Catholic Charities of San Bernardino/Riverside-Administration - Families and individuals in need can access shelter and emergency eviction prevention programs and solutions.
-1450 N. D Street, San Bernardino, CA 92405.
-(909) 880-3625
+Catholic Charities of San Bernardino/Riverside-Administration - Families and individuals in need can access shelter and emergency eviction prevention programs.
+There are grants, loans, moving costs help and other solutions from multiple church locations.

 Community Action Partnership of San Bernardino County – Can offer emergency shelter or financial help for rental arrears.
 In addition, a resource known as the Family Development Program can offer qualified individuals with Emergency Assistance for expenses including back rent, a mortgage, or energy bill.
 As part of this, cash and funds are provided to low income and elderly individuals and families who are faced with a sudden crisis.

 Inland Fair Housing and Mediation Board is based in Barstow.
 Low income families and senior citizens can qualify for legal aid and other support for housing issues.
 They mediate conflicts between seniors, tenants and landlords or government programs such as section 8.
 Get help in applying for Homeowner/Renter Assistance or learn about low income apartments.
 Call 800-321-0911.

-Service Extension of Salvation Army in Yucca Valley may have emergency funds or short term loans for paying rent.
+- Service Extension of Salvation Army in Yucca Valley may have emergency funds or short term loans for paying rent.
 Shelter and more may be offered.
 All resources are limited.
-760-228-0114
+Phone - 760-228-0114.

 Hearts & Lives offers referrals.
 Learn about San Bernardino County charities, churches, or agencies that may have grants for rental expenses.
 Other homeless programs include security deposits, transitional homes, or funds for paying first months rent.
 Get information about federal government programs for rental needs (such as Emergency Shelter & Grant) or no interest loans issued by some agencies.
 The address is 24028 Lake Dr, Crestline, California 92325, or dial 909-338-3222.

 Desert Sanctuary Inc. - Main Office - Services offered to the working poor, low income, and unemployed include shelter, free legal advocacy and referral, household set up and goods, housing counseling, child, immigration advocacy, and information on government rent assistance programs.
 703 E. Main St., Barstow, CA 92311.
-Dial 760-256-3733 or (760) 256-3733
+Dial 760-256-3733 or (760) 256-3733.

 Inland Temporary Homes helps with rehousing, which can include referrals to programs for moving costs or rental deposits and other aid.
 They also coordinate case management and related support services.
 P.O.
 Box 239, Loma Linda, California 92354.
 Main number is 909-796-6381.

-Economic Development Agency (call (909) 663-1044).
+Economic Development Agency (call (909) 387-4700).
 The non-profit runs has referrals only.
 Learn about affordable and fair housing.
 Or inquire into the the Homelessness Prevention and Rapid Re-Housing Program.
 Case management and other support is offered.
 Get up to 18 months of rent help and funds for security deposits too.

 Family Service of Association of Redlands, which is located at 612 Lawton St., Redlands, California 92374, is a non-profit agency that provides basic life services for the elderly, low-income and homeless families.
 Access case management, housing assistance and referrals.
 The non-profit can also offer comprehensive services for homeless families and people facing eviction in order to help them move toward permanent housing, employment, and self-sufficiency over the long term.
 Dial (909) 793-2673

 Inland Valley Hope Partners - Claremont Center – Is a place for referrals as well as access a House Shelter.
 This center is a 90 day emergency shelter program serving homeless women, adult couples and families with children in the region.
 Address is 1753 N Park Ave, Pomona, CA 91768.
 For details, dial (909) 622-3806.

-San Bernardino Housing Development Division (phone (909) 388-0900) runs the Tenant Based (Rental) Assistance (TBA) Program, which provides help in two phases.
+San Bernardino Housing Development Division (phone (909.387.4700) runs the Tenant Based (Rental) Assistance (TBA) Program, which provides help in two phases.
 One being the monthly rental assistance program provides ongoing financial assistance with paying rent payments and housing expenses to families that meet eligibility requirements for the program.
 TBA will also offer self-sufficiency to address longer term housing challenges.
 Address is 385 North Arrowhead Ave., San Bernardino, CA 92415-0043.